mheily/relaunchd/README.md

 See the [release notes](./CHANGELOG.md) for details about the current release.

-relaunchd aims to support the following platforms:
+relaunchd has been built on the following platforms:
-* FreeBSD 9, 10, and 11-CURRENT
-* OpenBSD 5.8
+* OpenBSD 7.2
+* CentOS Stream 8
-* NetBSD 7.0
+* Alpine Linux
-* Linux (various flavors)
+* Ubuntu Linux
+* MacOS Ventura

 The core functionality is working:
 * loading and unloading jobs with launchctl